trussworks/cms-vpn-login/README.rst

 Now, you can run the script by passing the path to the tinyproxy followed by the UUID:

 .. code-block:: console

+   $ eval "$(op signin)"
+   Enter the password for ryan@truss.works at truss.1password.com:
    $ cmslogin ~/src/truss/works/openconnect-tinyproxy/ rsfq7iycufda7m5acghwyodapq
    Spawning child process
    waiting for username prompt...